NeuralVFX/facial-pose-estimation-unity/USAGE.md

 --Smoothing Weight, default=.8, type=float     # Blend ratio between inference value at this frame, and projected value based on previos two frames
 ```
 ### GetHeadTransform.cs
+- Should be applied to transform above facial model
+- Reads position and rotation values, and sets them on transform
+- Uses momentum to smooth values temporally
 ```
 --Momentum Weight, default=2.0, type=float     # How far in the future to guess value, based on previus two frames (1.0 means no projection into the future)
 --Smoothing Weight, default=.8, type=float     # Blend ratio between inference value at this frame, and projected value based on previos two frames
 ```
 ### OpenCVFaceDetection.cs
+- Should be applied to camera
+- Opens and runs OpenCV interop
 ```
 --Detect Ratio, default=1, type=int            # Amount to scale down image before Bounding Box detector --Cam Id, default=0, type=int                  # ID of camera to run stream from(Front, Back, etc...)